kazuhiro4949/EditDistance/README.md

 # EditDistance
-EditDistance is one of incremental update tool for UITableView and UICollectionView.
+EditDistance is one of the incremental update tool for UITableView and UICollectionView.

 # What's this?
 It is so difficult to update UITableView or UICollectionView incrementally.
 Developers need to manage diff between two arrays and update UITableView incrementally.